toliaqat/xenon-wiki/dcp-Programming-Model.md

 ```

 ## Group Operations
-In addition, DCP provides a broadcast-with-quorum facility.
+In addition, Xenon provides a broadcast-with-quorum facility.
 Using a single operation, and a group of nodes, it will send the request to all of them, asynchronously and then the client can decide if they act on the first, fastest response, or when quorum is received (multiple responses that pass some matching criteria)

 See the **ServiceHost.broadcastRequest** method, and also the REST API available for broadcast, on **/core/groups/<group>/forwarding** URI (per node group).

 Broadcast operations should only be used on non replicated services.

 ## Peer to peer forwarding
-The forwarding functionality allows a client to send a request to DCP node, and have that node transparently forward it to the designated owner of a service, or to the node that is assigned (through consistent hashing) to a key supplied by the client.
+The forwarding functionality allows a client to send a request to Xenon node, and have that node transparently forward it to the designated owner of a service, or to the node that is assigned (through consistent hashing) to a key supplied by the client.
 See the **ServiceHost.forwardRequest** method and also the REST API available for peer to peer forwarding, on **/core/groups/<group>/forwarding** URI (per node group)